niranjan-official/jingle-quest/README.md

 ## About the Website

-The Treasure Hunt Website is built using Next.js, providing a seamless and responsive user interface.
+The Treasure Hunt Website is built using Next.js (App router), providing a seamless and responsive user interface.
 Firebase is used for user authentication and as the database, ensuring secure and efficient data handling.

 ### Pages